 Kanazawa Station has lockers at several locations which come in a range of sizes.
-There are maps dotted around the station building which show you where all the lockers are located.
+There are maps dotted around the station building which show you where the main locker areas are located.
 Though the maps are in Japanese, it is easy enough to recognize the coin locker symbols.

-This map shows the locations of all the lockers in Kanazawa Station.
+This map shows locker locations around Kanazawa Station.
 The station’s west exit is at the top of the map, and the east exit is at the bottom

-If your luggage is too bulky for a locker then you can leave it at the baggage room which is located close by the main ticket office.
-In this article we will show you how to use lockers in Kanazawa Station, show you where to find them, and give you more details about the baggage room.
+If your luggage is too bulky for a locker then you can leave it at the staffed luggage storage area near Anto’s East Gate.
+In this article we will show you how to use lockers in Kanazawa Station, show you where to find them, and give you more details about luggage storage and hotel luggage delivery.

 Table of Contents